Metal Slug 2: Reception

 Upon their initial appearance, both Metal Slug 2 and Metal Slug X received generally positive reviews.
 Many of the subsequent ports and re-releases have received mixed reviews.
 For example, the iOS version of Metal Slug 2 holds an aggregate score of 77% on GameRankings, based on 5 reviews, and 76 out of 100 on Metacritic, based on 6 reviews.

 The exhibition of Metal Slug 2 at the February 1998 AOU Show made a significant impact, with Sega Saturn Magazine reporting that "SNK proudly displayed what many felt was the game of the show - Metal Slug 2.
 Huge crowds gathered around the stand to take a look at one of the greatest sprite-based games they'd ever seen."

-When Metal Slug 2 was released on the Virtual Console in 2008, IGN's Lucas M. Thomas scored it 7.5 out of 10.
+When Metal Slug 2 was released on the Virtual Console in 2008, IGNs Lucas M. Thomas scored it 7.5 out of 10.
 He was highly critical of the slowdown (a common criticism of the game when it was first released, and one of the major selling points for Metal Slug X), but praised other aspects: "It's still a pretty solid game on its own, and there's no denying it's both hilarious and filled to the brim with great run-and-gun action".
-Eurogamer's Dan Whitehead scored the game 7 out of 10, criticizing the price: "The Metal Slug Anthology collates seven games from the series on disc, and can now be bought for just over twice the price of this solitary offering.
+Eurogamers Dan Whitehead scored the game 7 out of 10, criticizing the price: "The Metal Slug Anthology collates seven games from the series on disc, and can now be bought for just over twice the price of this solitary offering.
 If you like frantic blasting and silly humour then I heartily recommend you seek out Metal Slug.
 Just don't feel obliged to do it via Virtual Console".